andrewenoble-org/python-template/.github/CONTRIBUTING.md

    make build && make run
    ```

+   Note: `make run` may fail if another Docker container is using the `8888` port on
+   the host machine.
+If so, edit the Makefile, changing `8888:8888` to `8889:8888` or
+   similar.

 4. Open `VSCode`, install
    [Docker Extension](https://code.visualstudio.com/docs/containers/overview),
    and follow the `Docker Extension` instructions to Attach a `VSCode` Window to your
    Docker container

-5. Navigate at the top of the `VSCode` window to the `/home/project` directory.
-This
+5. Click on the blue `Open Folder` button, and navigate at the top of the `VSCode`
-   is the containerized Development Environment working directory
+   window to the `/home/project` directory.
+This is the containerized Development
+   Environment working directory

 6. Configure `git` with your name and email using a `bash` function included in the
    containerized Development Environment